• Disease Overview

 Treatment

 There is no specific treatment for PTS.
 Treatment is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Orthopedic surgeons, neurologists, neuromuscular disease specialists, pediatricians or general internists, and other healthcare professionals may need to systematically and comprehensively plan an affect individual’s treatment.
+Orthopedic surgeons, neurologists, neuromuscular disease specialists, pediatricians or general internists and other healthcare professionals may need to plan an affect individualโ€™s treatment systematically and comprehensively.
 Early diagnosis and prompt treatment are important to increase the chances of a full recovery.

 In some cases, PTS may resolve on its own without treatment and only require support measures such as various pain management strategies including pain medications (analgesics).
 Specific pain medications used to treat PTS include opiates and non-steroidal anti-inflammatory drugs (NSAIDs), which are usually used in combination.
-Some physicians have recommended using oral corticosteroids such as prednisone in the acute phase, which has led to a decreased duration of pain and accelerated the healing process in some cases.
+Some physicians have recommended using oral corticosteroids such as prednisone in the acute phase, which has led to a decreased duration of pain and accelerated the healing process in some people.
 However, corticosteroids have proven ineffective for many individuals and are potentially associated with adverse side effects.
 Consequently, other physicians do not recommend their use.

 Other techniques used to treat individuals with PTS include the application of heat or cold or transcutaneous electrical nerve stimulation (TENS), a procedure during which electrical impulses are sent through the skin to help to control pain by altering or blocking nerve transmissions.